 2011-12: Zaar was one of the top scorers for Rogle BK’s U20 team and played a key role in the U18 team’s run to a playoff championship.
 In 44 regular season games with Rogle BK U20 he scored 14 goals with 24 assists and was plus-six with 28 penalty minutes.
 After finishing first in the South Division and eighth among the Top 10 teams, Rogle BK won a bronze medal in the SuperElit U20 playoffs.
 In seven playoff games Zaar scored 5 goals with 3 assists and was minus-one with 8 penalty minutes.
 He scored 6 goals with 6 assists and was plus-five in seven regular season games with Rogle BK U18.
 In the U18 playoffs he scored 5 goals with 4 assists and was plus-seven as Rogle BK captured the U18 gold medal.
 Zaar was ranked 114th amongst European skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft and was selected by Columbus in the sixth round (152nd overall).

-Zaar is an extremely well rounded player.
-Despite a lack in size and strength, which should improve over time, his solid work ethic allows him to hold his own in the defensive zone.
-He relies on his quick release to beat goalie with a deadly wrist shot and can set up goals just as well as he puts them home.
-While size and physicality isn’t in his favor, Zaar utilizes his speed to be a play making winger.
-With great vision and a timely shot, Zaar could be seen as a steal in the sixth round and could play as high as the second line.
+Zaar is an extremely well-rounded player whose solid work ethic allows him to hold his own in the defensive zone.
+He relies on his quick release to beat goalies with a deadly wrist shot and can set up goals just as well as he puts them home.
+While physicality is not his focal point, Zaar utilizes his speed to be a playmaking winger.